 The RF Module has a dedicated period condition.
 The periodic condition can identify simple mappings on plane source and destination boundaries of equal shape.
 The destination can also be rotated with respect to the source.
 There are three types of periodic conditions available.
-The first is Continuity which is the tangential components of the solution variables are equal on the source and destination.
+The first is Continuity in which is the tangential components of the solution variables are equal on the source and destination.
 There is also Antiperiodicity which means the tangential components have opposite signs.
 Then there is Floquet periodicity which means there is a phase shift between the tangential components.
 The phase shift is determined by a wave vector and the distance between the source and destination.
 Floquet periodicity is typically used for models involving plane waves interacting with periodic structures.
-Periodic boundary conditions must have compatible meshes.
+Periodic boundary conditions must have compatible meshes in COMSOL in order to work.